SxMShaDoW/lab-aemc-utah/docs/1400-deployment-approval.md

 | 4) To check the status of the Deployment...
 Click the related list **Deployment Environment R..**
 | ![](../assets/images/2023-07-11-22-17-50.png)

-| 5) You click occasionally click the **Refresh** button to check on the progress.
+| 5) Occasionally click the **Refresh** button to check on the progress.
 Once the app is deployed to the Prod environment a record will appear here.
 | ![](../assets/images/2023-07-11-22-18-45.png)

 {: .highlight}